-It’s very easy to set up imposter accounts.
-Somebody can set up an email address using a free email service like Outlook.com or Gmail, and then create the Facebook account using your name and other information.
+It’s very easy to set up imposter accounts on Facebook.
+Somebody can set up an email address using a free email service like Outlook.com or Gmail, and then create a Facebook account using your name and other information.

 If you have a Facebook account, they can also use anything that’s publicly visible to make their account look more legitimate.
 If they can see your birthday, your location, your associations, likes, and follows, they can use all that.
 They can even make copies of and use any photos — including your profile photo — if those are publicly visible.

 Even if you don’t have a Facebook account, they can use any information they know or are able to find to make their fake account look more like the real you.

 And, to be extra clear, since it’s not using your email address, it’s not your account, and you have no control over it — even if everything in that account looks to be like you.
 The best you can do is report the imposter account, hope Facebook will help, and warn your friends there’s a fake ‘you’ on Facebook.